silentflarecom/TermCorpusGenerator/SETUP.md

 ---

+## Troubleshooting

+ **1. `CORS` errors in browser console:**
+ - Ensure the backend is running (`python -m uvicorn ...`).
+ - Refresh the page.
+The backend might have been restarting.

+ **2. Database locked errors:**
+ - SQLite allows only one writer at a time.
+This usually resolves automatically.
+ - If persistent, check if you have the database file open in another program (like a DB viewer).

+ **3. "Term not found" errors:**
+ - Check if the term exists on the selected language Wikipedia.
+ - Verify your internet connection.
+ - If crawling many terms, check if you've been rate-limited (slow down requests by increasing delay).
+ - Verify your User-Agent is set correctly.

+ ---

  **Note**: This is an educational project.
 Please use it responsibly and in compliance with Wikipedia's policies.